akshatbhargava123/habitker/README.md

 > This app was build as an interview task for [animall.in] but I plan to develop it further when I've some more bandwidth in the future.

-Live URL: 🙏🙏🙏 Open on mobile 🙏🙏🙏 [https://habitker.web.app/]
+Live URL: 🙏 Open with mobile mode if on desktop 🙏 [https://habitker.web.app/]

 ## Brainstorming arena: